Classification of the Z2Z4-linear Hadamard codes and their automorphism groups: The monomial automorphism group of the -additive Hadamard codes,

 \section{The monomial automorphism group of the $\Z_2\Z_4$-additive Hadamard codes, $\alpha =0$}

-In this and next section, we establish the structure and the order of the monomial automorphism group for the $\Z_2\Z_4$-additive Hadamard codes.
+\setstretch{1.10} In this and next sections, we establish the structure and the order of the monomial automorphism group for the $\Z_2\Z_4$-additive Hadamard codes.
 We start with the $\Z_2\Z_4$-additive Hadamard codes with $\alpha = 0$.

-Recall that the $\Z_2\Z_4$-additive Hadamard code of type $(0,2^{\gamma+2\dot\delta};\gamma,\dot\delta+1)$ can be considered as the set $\mathcal{B}=\mathcal{B}_{{\gamma},\dot\delta}$ of all affine functions from $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ to $\Z_4$.
-As the elements of $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ play the role of coordinates, the coordinate permutations are the permutations of $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$, and the action of such permutation $\sigma$ on a function $f$ on $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ can be expressed as $\sigma f(v) = f(\sigma^{-1}(v))$.
-The action of a sign change $\tau$ can be expressed as $\tau f(v) = f(v)r(v)$, where $r$ is the corresponding function from $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ to $\{1,3\}$.
+Recall that the $\Z_2\Z_4$-additive Hadamard code of type $(0,2^{\gamma+2\doT\delta};\gamma,\doT\delta+1)$ can be considered as the set $\mathcal{B}=\mathcal{B}_{{\gamma},\doT\delta}$ of all affine functions from $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ to $\Z_4$.
+As the elements of $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ play the role of coordinates, the coordinate permutations are the permutations of $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$, and the action of such permutation $\sigma$ on a function $f$ on $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ can be expressed as $\sigma f(v) = f(\sigma^{-1}(v))$.
+The action of a sign change $\tau$ can be expressed as $\tau f(v) = f(v)r(v)$, where $r$ is the corresponding function from $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ to $\{1,3\}$.

-Assume we have an affine function $r$ from $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ to $\{1,3\}\subset\Z_4$; note that $r(v)=r(-v)$ for all $v$.
-Let $\mathrm{supp}(r)$ be the set of elements of $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ whose image by $r$ is 3.
-By $\tau_r$, we denote the transformation that changes the sign of the value of a function $f\in \mathcal{B}_{{\gamma},\dot\delta}$ at the coordinates given by the elements of $\mathrm{supp}(r)$: $\tau_r f(v) = f(v)r(v)$.
-By $\rho_r$, we denote the permutation of $\Z_2^{\gamma} \times \Z_4^{\dot\delta}$ that changes the sign of the elements of $\mathrm{supp}(r)$: $\rho_r f(v) = f(r(v)v)$.
+Assume we have an affine function $r$ from $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ to $\{1,3\}\subset\Z_4$; note that $r(v)=r(-v)$ for all $v$.
+Let $\mathrm{supp}(r)$ be the set of elements of $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ whose image by $r$ is 3.
+By $\tau_r$, we denote the transformation that changes the sign of the value of a function $f\in \mathcal{B}_{{\gamma},\doT\delta}$ at the coordinates given by the elements of $\mathrm{supp}(r)$: $\tau_r f(v) = f(v)r(v)$.
+By $\rho_r$, we denote the permutation of $\Z_2^{\gamma} \times \Z_4^{\doT\delta}$ that changes the sign of the elements of $\mathrm{supp}(r)$: $\rho_r f(v) = f(r(v)v)$.